Sydney-Informatics-Hub/geopython/_episodes/02-MachineLearning.md

 # Exercise
 Do the same analysis but using a different Machine Learning algorith for your classification.
 You can use this as a guide for picking a good classification algorithm https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html.
-Additionaly, determine which parameters are best for learning.
-For robust results ***learn*** which parameters are most important!
-Present your results on a map, and compare it with the Random Forrest method.
-Explain why the parameters you have chosen are probably the most important.
-Explain why there are differences in the ML algorithms.
+Present your results on a map, and compare it with the Random Forest method.

 # Datasets